-Maarten van Oordt is Research Advisor in the Currency Department of the Bank of Canada.
-His policy work focuses on the risk management and financial stability issues that have been pushed to the forefront by the recent financial crisis.
-Before joining the Bank, Maarten worked as a Senior Analyst in the Financial Stability Department of the Bank of Canada, and as an economist in the Economics and Research Division of De Nederlandsche Bank (Dutch Central Bank).
-He received his PhD from Erasmus University Rotterdam, on the topic “On Extreme Events in Banking and Finance”.
-Several of the chapters in his thesis have been published in academic journals such as the Journal of Financial Intermediation and the Journal of Financial and Quantitative Analysis.
+Maarten van Oordt is a Research Advisor in the Currency Department of the Bank of Canada.
+His work focuses on digital currency, financial institutions and risk management.
+Before joining Currency, Maarten worked as a Senior Analyst in the Financial Stability Department of the Bank of Canada, and as an economist in the Economics and Research Division of De Nederlandsche Bank (Dutch Central Bank).
+He received his PhD from Erasmus University Rotterdam on the topic “On Extreme Events in Banking and Finance.”
+His research has been published in academic journals such as the Journal of Financial Intermediation and the Journal of Financial and Quantitative Analysis.